 Feelings of resentment are helped by this remedy, eg feelings of abuse, so animal may resent and do behaviors such as urination inappropriately, destroy things in the house, give master the cold shoulder/sulks, resentment of new addition to household, etc.

 Remember when choosing a remedy mix for your cat/dog/friend/yourself, that it is the EMOTIONS that count, not what you think the cat or dog *should* feel.
 Look for the out of balance emotions that you think they should not feel.
 For example the cat who thinks it gets too little attention but gets a lot.
 It's what the individual feels that counts.
 Find that, and you'll choose the remedy well.
 Emotions already in balance will not be affected by the Bach remedy you use.
 I wish to stress again, that these are my ideas and opinions based on my experience, they are not some sort of medical advice or prescription.
 Feel free to use the ideas, but please see a qualified Bach practitioner for your professional needs.
-This page has far too brief outlines of the ability of each remedy to be suitable as a sole source for devising one that will work well.
+This page has far too brief outlines of the ability of each remedy to be suitable as a comprehensive source for devising one that will work well.
 If you'd like more information or have questions, please write to me.

 Sent the email?